 If you would rather book tickets over the telephone please call Seetickets on 08445790096 who will be able to assist you.
 (Please note that you will still need to apply for accessible facilities by filling the form below).

 If you require the form in an alternative format please contact us.
 The accessible facilities will only be available to ticket holders who have pre-registered their requirements.
-To ensure that we have time to put appropriate provisions in place on site, please complete the form no later than 1 month before the event.
+To ensure that we have time to put appropriate provisions in place on site, please complete the form no later than 26th April.
 Information Packs will be sent out to anyone who has successfully registered at least a week before the event.

 Please Note: Love Saves The Day is on a green-field site (Eastville Park), with some tarmac paths on the peripheral entrances and exits.
 While there are some sheltered areas (some stalls and marquees), it is mainly an open-air event.
 Ground conditions are therefore weather dependant (if we experience extreme weather the ground may become muddy), therefore mobility across the site may become compromised.
 We ask you to consider this before purchasing a ticket.

-There will be induction loops at the Main Accessibility Wristband Exchange as well as the lowered bar areas across site.
+There will be induction loops at the Main Accessibility Wristband Exchange.

 Please note that strobe effects may be used at this event however, there will not be any specific announcements prior to their use.